-The Working Holiday Authorisation
+The Ireland Working Holiday Authorisation

-The Republic of Ireland has reciprocal working holiday arrangements with a number of counties.
+If you aren’t from an EU country don’t worry, the Republic of Ireland has reciprocal working holiday arrangements with a number of counties.
 Argentina, Australia, Canada, Chile, Hong Kong, Japan, New Zealand, Republic of Korea, United States of America and Taiwan.
 If you are aged between 18 and 30 (sometimes 35) years you can apply for a working holiday authorisation (WHA).
 This will allow you to stay in Ireland for up to one (1) year and take casual work to extend your time in Ireland.

-How to apply for the Ireland Working Holiday Authorisation
+How to Apply for the Ireland Working Holiday Authorisation

 For full details on how and where to apply for the Working Holiday Authorisation go to www.inis.gov.ie.
 Or contact your nearest Embassy of Ireland.